Aggregating data in Health Connect can include basic aggregations or aggregating data into buckets. The following workflows show you how to do both.

 Buckets

-Health Connect allows you to aggregate into buckets.
-There are two types of buckets that can be used:
+Health Connect can also let you aggregate data into buckets.
+The two types of buckets you can use include duration and period.

 The following shows an example of aggregating steps into monthly buckets: